How To Find Your Personal Style

 In the past, I’ve given you a few categories or types to choose from to help you determine your personal style.
 I included personal style types like glam, casual, feminine, classic, edgy, bohemian, etc., and told you to pick 1-2 that really speak to you.
-Having a “system” can help or make it easier to get dressed everyday for many women and that’s what my goal was in sharing these types with you.
+Having a “system” can help or make it easier to dress up every day for many women.
+And that’s what my goal was in sharing these types with you.
 It sets up that structure and easy-to-follow framework.
 And that felt good for a while…

 Personal Style is a Feeling